 For retail investors in Canada, accessing gold through local dealers simplifies the process of including this asset in your investment strategy.
 By dedicating a modest portion of your portfolio to gold, you can enhance its resilience against economic downturns and inflation, which improves overall risk-adjusted returns.

-This strategy not only safeguards your investments during unstable economic periods but also makes it a sound choice for investors who prioritize risk management.
+This strategy safeguards investments during unstable economic periods and is a sound choice for investors prioritizing risk management.

 Long-term Value Preservation